Trial Evidence Committee

 Agenda for the Trial Evidence Committee Meeting will be as follows:

-4. June: ABA Section of Litigation Spring Leadership Meeting (June 19–21, at Eldorado Hotel & Spa, Santa Fe, New Mexico); Business Meeting/Committee Dinner; Roundtable on Navigating through Administrative Law Courts – June 17 (Caldwell)
+1. ABA Section of Litigation Spring Leadership Meeting (June 19–21, at Eldorado Hotel & Spa, Santa Fe, NM).
+Information to pass on from the cochairs.

 We are looking for authors for articles about trial evidence and related matters.
 Contact an editor (listed on our masthead) for more information.